NGenetzky/espa-cloud-masking/l4-7_cfmask/src/readme.txt

 Installation Guide

-1. Install dependent libraries - HDF4 and openCV
+1. Install dependent libraries - HDF4 and HDFEOS

 2. Set uo the environment variables:
 HDFINC="path_to_HDF4_include_files"
 HDFLIB="path_to_HDF4_libraries"
-OPENCVLIB="path_to_openCV_include_files"
+HDFEOS_INC="path_to_HDFEOS_include_files"
-OPENCVINC="path_to_openCV_libraries"
+HDFEOS_LIB="path_to_HDFEOS_libraries"

 3. Check out the source code and compile the file: svn co svn://l8srlscp01.cr.usgs.gov/espa/fmask/trunk make

 4. Run Fmask:
-./cfmask <directory holding LEDAPS outputs>/<ledaps output metadata file>
+./cfmask <directory holding LEDAPS outputs>/<ledaps output lndcal file>

 Note:
-1. Right now, the Fmask code uses LEDAPS output files (metadata file and lndcal and lndth files), it uses LEDAPS output metadata file as command line input argument.
+1. Right now, the Fmask code uses LEDAPS output files (lndcal and lndth files), it uses LEDAPS output metadata file as command line input argument.
 2. It's better to use the newly updated ESUN, K1/K2 and earth_sun_distance in the digital number (DN) to TOA reflectance and brightness temperature (BT) conversion in the LEDAPS lndcal code.
 But if old constant values are used, the